Federal Student Loan FAQs

 - Make sure it was actually the student that logged in and completed each document and not a parent.

-- Make sure the name entered on the eMPN matches exactly the name associated with the PIN you are entering.
+- Make sure the name entered on the eMPN matches exactly the name associated with the FSA ID you are entering.

 It typically will take 24–48 hours for us to import confirmation that you’ve completed these items.